-A listed entity should:

-- (a) have and disclose a process for periodically evaluating the performance of senior executives; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

-MRL Corporate Governance Document: Nominations Committee Charter Compliant with ASX $\checkmark$ Recommendations $\checkmark$ Document available On Group's website

-The Nominations Committee is responsible for evaluating the performance of the Managing Director and executives.

-The Managing Director and executives have formal job descriptions and letters of appointment describing their term in office, duties, rights and responsibilities, and entitlements on termination.

-Managing Director

-The Board reviews the performance of the Managing Director on an annual basis, and has done so during the 2015 Financial Year.
-The Board and the Managing Director have agreed a set of specific performance measures to be used in the review of the 2016 Financial Year, which include:

-- financial measures of the Group's performance; - achievement of key operational goals and strategic objectives; - development of Senior Managers and MRL employees; - compliance with legal and Company policy requirements; and - achievement of other key performance indicators.

-Executives

-The Managing Director is responsible for assessing the performance of executives, using the same process outlined for the Managing Director above.
-In turn, executives apply a similar process, which is cascaded down throughout the Group, to ultimately ensure that all employee performance and development is appropriately assessed and managed.

-Principle 2 - Structure the Board to add value

-The board of a listed entity should:

-(a) have a nominations committee which:
+independent directors; and

+MRL Corporate Governance Document: Nominations Committee Charter Recommendation 1.7: A listed entity should: (a) have and disclose a process for Compliant with ASX Document available periodically evaluating the performance Recommendations On Group website of senior executives; and The Nominations Committee is responsible for evaluating the performance of the Managing Director and executives. (b) disclose, in relation to each reporting period. whether а performance The Managing Director and executives have formal job descriptions and letters of appointment describing their term in evaluation was undertaken in the office, duties, rights and responsibilities, and entitlements on termination. reporting period in accordance with that process.
+Managing Director The Board reviews the performance of the Managing Director on an annual basis, and has done so during the 2015 Financial Year.
+The Board and the Managing Director have agreed a set of specific performance measures to be used in the review of the 2016 Financial Year, which include: financial measures of the Group's performance; achievement of key operational goals and strategic objectives; development of Senior Managers and MRL employees; compliance with legal and Company policy requirements; and achievement of other key performance indicators.
+Executives The Managing Director is responsible for assessing the performance of executives, using the same process outlined for the Managing Director above.
+In turn, executives apply a similar process, which is cascaded down throughout the Group, to ultimately ensure that all employees' performance and development is appropriately assessed and managed.
+Principle 2 - Structure the Board to add value Recommendation 2.1: MRL Corporate Governance Document: Nominations Committee Charter The board of a listed entity should: (a) have a nominations committee which: Compliant with ASX Document available On Group Website (1) has at least three members, a Recommendations The Board has a Nominations Committee. majority of whom are

-- has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nominations committee, disclose that fact and the process it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience and diversity to enable it to discharge its duties and responsibilities effectively.
+- (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nominations committee, disclose that fact and the process it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience and diversity to enable it to discharge its duties and responsibilities effectively.